You will find this guide particularly helpful for planning:

 Choosing a venue that suits your needs

-We have a range of public parks, sports reserves, pavilions and community facilities that are available for use or hire by the public, upon request.
+We have a range of public parks, open spaces, sports reserves, pavilions and community facilities that are available for use by the public, upon request.

 You should think about the following when choosing a suitable venue: